Gulf Law for Arab Middleeast Company Law

 6.1.
 The CPA in its Order Number 37 also issued on 19 September 2003 also decreed that income and property tax shall be suspended until the end of the calendar year 2003.
 This order further provided that the highest rate of individual and corporate income tax for 2004 and subsequent years shall not exceed 15 percent.

 The above is not a legal opinion or advice.
-Contact GLS for any further detailed advice required on specific aspects of developments in Iraq.
+Contact Gulf-Law for any further detailed advice required on specific aspects of developments in Iraq.

 Other Updates: